 Even the Supreme Court seems to agree that enough is enough.
 In recent years it has moved away from the Lemon test, ruling that manifestations of religion in government and in the public square that were acceptable at our nation’s founding are still acceptable today and that recognizing the role of religion among our nation’s peoples, history, and culture does not violate the Constitution.

 The case is now on appeal in the Third Circuit Court of Appeals, which will decide whether Lehigh County included the cross to force Christianity on its citizens or whether the cross is simply a reminder, among a dozen others, of one significant aspect of the county’s history.
 Oral argument took place on September 7, 2018.
-The case is now on hold while the Supreme Court considers a challenge to a historic war memorial in the form of a cross on public land in Bladensburg, Maryland.
+The Third Circuit placed the case on hold while the Supreme Court considered a challenge to a historic war memorial in the form of a cross on public land in Bladensburg, Maryland.
 On June 20, 2019, the Supreme Court ruled 7-2 in favor of the Bladensburg cross.